The Business Review, Cambridge

 ABSTRACT

 This paper attempts to identify the dimensions of service quality for hospital services in Malaysia and subsequently examine the gap between the expectation and perception on the various aspects of the services.
 The conceptualization of the hospital’s service quality of HOSPIQUAL in this study was developed based on SERVQUAL scale.
 A total of 210 respondents from Kuala Lumpur and a smaller town known as Batu Pahat involved in this study.
 The results of factor analysis revealed that HOSPIQUAL comprised of four dimensions namely tangible, empathy, reliability and responsiveness, in the sequence of their importance.
 This study also indicated that customers (patients) are most tolerable with factors related to tangible dimension and least tolerable with factors related to reliability dimension.
 In this overall, the size of zone of tolerance for hospital services was 0.81 on the scale of 5-point.
 The gap analysis between service expectations and perceptions showed that all scores for expectations were lower than their perception scores, indicating that there are a lot of service improvement efforts need to be carried out to enhance the quality of services rendered by hospitals in Malaysia.
 The key to competitive advantage in today’s challenging business environment lies in delivering notable high quality service that resulted in satisfied customers (Shemwell et al., 1998).
+Generally, service quality promotes customer satisfaction, stimulate intention to return and encourage recommendations (Nadiri and Hussain, 2005).

-Impact of Employee Participation on Job Satisfaction and Perceived Organizational Performance in Banking Sector of Pakistan
+Impact of Employee Participation on Job Satisfaction and Perceived Organizational

 ABSTRACT

 It is widely believed, employee participation in decision making can effect their level of job satisfaction; productivity, commitment and turnover intentions.
 These variables can create comparative advantage for organizations.
 Study provides empirical evidence to support theoretical models that link job satisfaction, productivity, commitment and turnover intentions with organizational performance.
 For this purpose 34 banking organizations were selected.
 Response rate was 100%.
 Findings show that employee participation is an important determinant of job satisfaction components.
 Increasing employee participation has positive impact on job satisfaction but it also strengthens the link between other outcomes of job satisfaction.
 Naturally increasing employee participation is a long-term process that requires management interest and employee initiative.
 The concept of employee participation as a more effective approach for managing human resource of an organization has attracted enormous attention and initiated significant debate among academics and practitioners.
 Employee participation practices have to be introduced in organizations so that everyone is given an opportunity to participate, work is conducted by consensus and multidisciplinary teams are utilized to implement processes.
+All this demands a change in organizational culture, in which everyone particularly top management must adopt the new principles and values.
+Here corporate culture means collectively held perceptions about organizational life and its identity; it also means organization shared expectations for consensually approved behavior as the most important component of culture.
+If the organizational culture is democratic, it will be easy to change to a culture based on employee participation.

-Impact of Compensation on the Turnover Intentions of Employees: A Case of Pakistan Telecom Sector
+Impact of Compensation on the Turnover Intentions of Employees:

-Kashif Amin Butt, Pakistan
+Kashif Amin Butt, Mohammad Ali Jinnah University Islamabad, Pakistan

 ABSTRACT

 Main problem for today’s employer is to hire and retain talented employees.
 All over the world every organization has realized the importance of human capital.
 It is perceived notion that compensation is accurate measure to reduce turnover.
 The present study will examine the impact of compensation on the turnover intentions of telecom sector employees of Pakistan.
 For this research 15 telecom companies were selected and 300 questionnaires were distributed physically for better response rate; the response rate was 89%.
 For the data analysis, Correlation and stepwise forward regression analysis were performed.
 The result showed that compensation has direct positive impact on employee retention and consequently reducing turnover intentions.
 As technological development and competition are continuously growing, the requirement and demand for skilled labor is ever on increase.
 The organizations are regularly trying and developing such policies, which are employee friendly.
 Therefore all HR practices may it be hiring, developing compensation packages or plans for the development of employees are aimed at attracting, retaining and further developing good employees.
+Turnover is prevailing almost in every industry and sometime uncontrollable and can create severe problems for the organizations.
+There are many reasons of turnover but the main problem might be the failure of management to provide appropriate working environment or wrong induction at the time of hiring.
+In such a situation, the organizations in which members feel themselves responsible and involved in the success of organization are most successful (Lawler, 1992).

 Perceived Fairness of and Satisfaction with Employee Performance Appraisal and Its Impact on Overall Job Satisfaction